Sonos Optimo 2 will support Wi-Fi 6, according to FCC filing

-(Pocket-lint) - Sonos will reportedly release its next speakers with Wi-Fi 6 and even Wi-Fi 6E support.
+Sonos will reportedly release its next speakers with Wi-Fi 6 and even Wi-Fi 6E support.
 That could include the much-rumoured Sonos Optimo 2.

 A device called "S39" has been listed on the FCC (Federal Communications Commission) website, which means its wireless transmission technologies have been approved for use in the United States.